mschoch/Android-Couchbase/README.markdown

     };
 </pre>

-2. Declare an ServiceConnection instance to keep a reference to the Couchbase service
+2. Declare a ServiceConnection instance to keep a reference to the Couchbase service
 <pre>
     private ServiceConnection couchServiceConnection;
 </pre>